4d/docs/website/translated_docs/es/Debugging/debugger.md

 #### Parámetros Guardar

 Saves the current configuration of the debugger window  and makes it the default configuration.
-This includes:
+Esto incluye:
 * the size and position of the window
 * the position of the division lines and the contents of the area that evaluates the expressions